ketankartoza/catalogue_fork/docs/sphinx/coding_standards.rst

 ---------

 * Unused variables: Unused variables are not allowed.
 They should either be commented out or removed from the source code.
+In some cases where the above are not possible, use del to clear them .e.g. del fooUnusedVar
 * Variable abbreviation: Variable acronyms are not allowed. e.g. mxincrval should be written as maximumIncrementValue.
 * Variable Naming: Variables need to follow the following specific